 Eventually I started working and I needed to work with A LOT of people.
-In order to work with them, I would need to contact them often and this means I would need their contact number as well as the clients’.
+To work with them, I would need to contact them often.
+This also means that I would need their contact number as well as the clients’.
 Sometimes after obtaining their contact info, I would save them on my contacts list, only to later realize… I CANNOT remember the name of who that person was.
 That person essentially becomes lost in my contact list among several hundreds to thousands of people.

 Now this can become a big issue…I mean, I used to be someone who memorized random things for fun and easily too…